bgauzere/graph-lib/README.md

     setenv LSAPE_DIR /path/to/your/local/lsape/include/

+You can download a compatible version of LSAPE [here](https://daller.users.greyc.fr/ressources/lsape-for-graphlib.zip)

 #### TinyXML

 This toolbox uses [TinyXML](http://www.grinninglizard.com/tinyxml/) to parse Graphml and GXL graph formats.

 #### Eigen

-You'll need also the [Eigen library](http://eigen.tuxfamily.org/index.php) in version 3.2 or higher
+You'll need also the [Eigen library](http://eigen.tuxfamily.org/index.php) in version 3.2 or higher.
+You may need to update the makefile with your local eigen's headers directory.
+A compatible version is also available [here](https://daller.users.greyc.fr/ressources/eigen3.tar.gz).

 #### OpenMP